 - restoration of the stonework of the Elizabethan doorcase at Charlecote Park, near Warwick.

-Other projects have taken me to Windsor Castle, Westminster Abbey, Belton House and Kensington Palace.
+Other projects took him to Windsor Castle, Westminster Abbey, Belton House and Kensington Palace.

-Thanks to Trevor Proudfoot, Conservation Advisor to the National Trust, I have had the privilege of two seasons assisting with the conservation of stonework at the ruined Roman city of Aphrodisias in Turkey, an ongoing archæological project run by New York University.
+Thanks to Trevor Proudfoot, Conservation Advisor to the National Trust, Billy had the privilege of two seasons assisting with the conservation of stonework at the ruined Roman city of Aphrodisias in Turkey, an ongoing archæological project run by New York University.

-Most recently, I co-managed and worked on the restoration of the Queens College library, Oxford, producing new sculpted heads and limbs for the weathered Tympanum frieze.
+Most recently, he co-managed and worked on the restoration of the Queens College library, Oxford, producing new sculpted heads and limbs for the weathered Tympanum frieze.

-I am passionate about stone carving and equally enjoy working on large restoration projects or small private commissions.
-I have my own workshop at Buckland Ripers in Dorset.
+He was passionate about stone carving and equally enjoyed working on large restoration projects or small private commissions.